 It also requires two ladders, or one ladder and one NBA player.

 Once they were connected, the locking pins went in quickly, and my Gladiator overhead storage installation was complete.

 Overall, the Gladiator GearLoft overhead storage was easy to install and durable enough to last in a Florida garage for a long time.

 The packaging was great, and there was minimal cleanup and trash to throw out afterward.
 The manual was easy to install and came in several different languages.
 It would have been nice to have sticker labels on the pieces to help identify them, though.

 The drill bit they included wasn’t big enough to drill the pilot holes, and one of the lag bolts broke.

-Overall, the Gladiator GearLoft overhead storage rack came together nicely, but it was heavy…far too heavy for one person to install.
+Overall, the Gladiator GearLoft overhead storage rack came together nicely.
+Still, it was heavy…far too heavy for one person to install.
 You definitely need two people to lift the lower assembly.
-Once installed, the finish looked great. there were no cracks or chips anywhere.
+Once installed, the finish looked great.
+There were no cracks or chips anywhere.

 If you’re looking for a durable, sturdy, reasonably priced overhead storage rack, you can’t go wrong with the Gladiator GearLoft.

 - 48" L x 48" W x 23-37" H (Height Adjustable)

 - Available in Granite (GALS44M2KG) or White (GALS44M2KW)